 Gridding Overview

-A grid, also known as a raster in other software products, is a rectangular region comprised of evenly spaced rows and columns.
+A grid, also known as a raster in other software products, is a rectangular or cuboid region comprised of evenly spaced rows and columns.
 The intersection of a row and column is called a grid node.
 Rows contain grid nodes with the same Y coordinate.
 Columns contain grid nodes with the same X coordinate.
-Contour, color relief, grid values, peaks and depressions, vector, viewshed, watershed, 3D surface, 3D wireframe map layers all require grids in Surfer.
+The grid node value for 2D grids is the Z coordinate.
+3D grids contain multiple stacked rectangular slices at fixed Z coordinates and the grid node value is the C coordinate.
+3D grids can be created from XYZC point data or drillhole data.

 What is Gridding?

-Gridding is the process of taking irregularly or regularly spaced XYZ data and generating a regularly spaced grid of Z values at each grid node by interpolating or extrapolating the data values.
-In addition to gridding data, Surfer can also use a variety of other grid files directly.
-For a list of these, refer to the File Format Chart in the online Help.
+Gridding is the process of taking irregularly or regularly spaced XYZ or XYZC data and generating a regularly spaced grid of values at each grid node by interpolating or extrapolating the data values.

 Gridding Methods